alecperkins/missive/README.md

                              +--------->   inbox/

 Because of the way BitTorrent works, Brando, Cooper, and Delilah will also exchange pieces of the message from Azureen with each other.
-If Brando in online and has already received a complete copy of the message, Cooper and Delilah will still receive the message even if Azureen is not online.
+If Brando is online and has already received a complete copy of the message, Cooper and Delilah will still receive the message even if Azureen is not online.
 However, since their access is read-only, any changes they make to their copy will not be propagated to the swarm.

 ### Security